 Do I need to be doing research, and what kind is most beneficial?

 If you are a marginal student, your time may be better spent improving your performance clinically.
-Often letters of recommendation from research mentors carry less weight than those from clinical encounters.
+Letters of recommendation from research mentors carry less weight than those from clinical encounters.

 What are my options for fellowships after residency?

-What does the average EM resident’s first and second year grades look like?
+What do the average EM resident’s first and second year grades look like?
 How about the 3rd and 4th year?

 Most students we interview are at or above the mean for their class, particularly in the 3rd/4th years.